tstuefe/JEP387/review/guide/review-guide.md

 The moment central data structures are accessed (e.g. when memory needs to be committed, a new chunk allocated or returned to the freelist), a global lock is taken, the `MetaspaceExpand_lock`.

+(Note: in the future this lock may actually be changed to a lock local to the `MetaspaceContext`.)

+## 4. Tests

+A lot of tests have been written anew to test the Metaspace.

+### 4.1 Gtests

+In `test/hotspot/gtest/metaspace` reside a large number of new tests.
+These are both stress tests and functional tests.
+These tests are valuable, and in order to get the most out of them, they are executed with different settings (all metaspace reclamation policies, with allocation guards etc) as part of the jtreg tests (see `test/hotspot/jtreg/gtest/MetaspaceGtests.java`).

+### 4.2 jtreg tests

+Apart from the gtests, new jtreg have been written to stress test multithreaded allocation, deallocation and arena deletion.
+These tests live inside `test/hotspot/jtreg/runtime/Metaspace/elastic`.
+They use a newly introduced set of Whitebox APIs which allows for creation of metaspace contexts and metaspace arenas which are independent on the global Metaspace/class space.
+That allows for isolated testing without interfering with or getting interfered by global VM metaspace.

+## 5. Further information

+Not vital for this review but may give more information.

+- The [JEP](https://openjdk.java.net/jeps/8221173) explains core concepts in greater detail.

+- A presentation we gave in March 2020: https://github.com/tstuefe/JEP-Improve-Metaspace-Allocator/blob/master/pres/metaspace2.pdf

+- A brief talk we gave at Fosdem 2020: https://www.youtube.com/watch?v=XqaQ-z70sQs

+- A series of articles with a bit more depth describing the old Metaspace implementation: https://stuefe.de/posts/metaspace/what-is-metaspace